Escobita/selenium/selenium-core/selenium-website/src/main/rst/05_selenium_rc.rst

 .. _`RFC 1738`: http://tools.ietf.org/html/rfc1738#section-3.1

-    * SSL certificate warnings: Selenium RC automatically attempts to spoof SSL certificates when it is enabled as a proxy; see more details about this in the tutorial section on HTTPS.
+    * SSL certificate warnings: Selenium RC automatically attempts to spoof SSL certificates when it is enabled as a proxy; see more on this in the section on HTTPS.
 If your browser is configured correctly, you should never see SSL certificate warnings, but you may need to configure your browser to trust our dangerous "CyberVillains" SSL certificate authority.
-(The tutorial explains how to do this.)
+Again, refer to the HTTPS section for how to do this.

     * modal JavaScript alert/confirmation/prompt dialogs: Selenium tries to conceal those dialogs from you (by replacing window.alert, window.confirm and window.prompt) so they won't stop the execution of your page.
 If you're actually seeing an alert pop-up, it's probably because it fired during the page load process, which is usually too early for us to protect the page.
+	  Selenese contains commands for asserting or verifying alert and confirmation popups.
+	  See the sections on these topics in Chapter 4.
+(Note at this time of writing we haven't written those sections, but intend to do so very soon).

 On Linux, why isn't my Firefox browser session closing?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-On Unix/Linux one needs to invoke "firefox-bin" directly, so make sure that
+On Unix/Linux you must invoke "firefox-bin" directly, so make sure that
 executable is on the path.
-If one is  forced to execute Firefox through a
+If executing Firefox through a
 shell script, when it comes time to kill the browser Selenium RC will kill
 the shell script, leaving the browser running.
-If necessary, one can specify the path to firefox-bin directly, like this:
+You can specify the path
+to firefox-bin directly, like this.

 .. code-block:: bash